 5. Sydney Beaches

 Sydney is also famous for its beaches.
-Found around the harbor are many sheltered coves with still water and great sands.
+Found around the harbour are many sheltered coves with still water and great sands.
 Less than a 20-minute drive from the city, you can visit the iconic Bondi Beach with its great surf, cosmopolitan vibe, and café scene.
 For excellent ocean views, take the coastal walk on the cliffs going from Bondi to Coogee.

 Swimmers are advised to stay between the red and yellow flags.
 Volunteer lifeguards patrol the surfing beaches on the Pacific every summer and organize popular lifesaving competitions.